anesriad/anesriad/README.md

 #  Hey I'm Anas Riad
 ## I am a machine learning cloud architect

 Born and raised in Morocco and currently based in the Cardiff, UK.
 I'm an automation & IT engineer who pivoted into cloud computing and machine learning.
 I'm currently finishing my second master's degree in computer science.
-I've got experience working with Wordpress, Python (data analysis and machine learning), and also HTML, CSS.
+I've got experience working with Python for data science and machine learning, and also programming with HTML, CSS, and Wordpress.

 ## Skills: Python / HTML / CSS